 Amongst the remaining service records are those for 40,000 of the 210,000 Irish soldiers who served with the British forces in World War One.

 Microfilm of the total 43 million pages of paper originals which comprise the service and pension records are the second most viewed collection at The National Archives, which maintains the collection and is Ancestry.co.uk’s official partner in hosting it online.

-The service records are the latest addition to Ancestry.co.uk’s extensive British military collection, which includes the World War One Medal Index Cards, 1914-1922, detailing medal entitlements for more than 5.5 million soldiers, and the British Army Prisoners of War, 1939-1945, detailing more than 100,000 World War Two British POWs.
+Ireland, Casualties of World War One, 1914-1918 and British Army World War One Service Records, 1914-1920 are the latest additions to Ancestry.co.uk’s extensive British military collection, which includes the World War One Medal Index Cards, 1914-1922, detailing medal entitlements for more than 5.5 million soldiers, and the British Army Prisoners of War, 1939-1945, detailing more than 100,000 British World War Two POWs.

-Ancestry.co.uk International Content Director Dan Jones comments: “The service records will provide millions of people with information to help them better understand what their heroic ancestors were like as soldiers, including their performance in battle, their health and details of their general appearance.
+Ancestry.co.uk International Content Director Dan Jones comments: “The Irish service records and casualties material will enable family history researchers to create a vivid picture of what their World War One ancestors were like as soldiers, including their performance in battle, their health and details of their general appearance.

-“These are a welcome addition to the millions of military records available online at Ancestry.co.uk, including our ever growing collection of World War Two records.”
+“These are a welcome addition to the millions of military documents available online at Ancestry.co.uk, including our ever growing collection of World War Two records.”